Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

 \subsection{Coulomb explosion at short pump-probe delays}

 At short pump-probe delays (t<50 fs), the $\text{CH}_3\text{I}$ molecule is in the intermediate states of photodissociation.
 Non-adiabatic transitions also take place at this time scale.
-To investigate the non-adiabatic dynamics in this regime, additional 20,000 PD-CE trajectories are calculated with initial conditions sampled at T=100 K and with a pump-probe delay step $\Delta t=0.1$ fs up to 50 fs.
-Here we choose a lower effective temperature to make the initial conditions a little more condensed in the phase space such that the non-adiabatic features are better resolved in KER signals.
+To investigate the non-adiabatic dynamics in this regime, additional 20,000 PD-CE trajectories are calculated with initial conditions sampled at $T=100$ K and with a pump-probe delay step $\Delta t=0.1$ fs up to 50 fs.
+We have used a lower temperature for sampling the initial conditions than in the simulations shown above in order to have less overlap between the signal from the two dissociating states.
 The Coulomb explosion part is still simulated on the lowest PES corresponding to $\text{I}^+(^3\text{P}_2)$ threshold.
-The resulting delay-dependent KER signals are shown in Fig. \ref{fig6}.
-A clear bifurcation of signals is present between 10 fs and 20 fs in Fig. \ref{fig6}(a), which indicates the occurrence of non-adiabatic transitions.
+The resulting delay-dependent KER is shown in Fig. \ref{fig6}.
+A bifurcation feature is present between 10 fs and 20 fs in Fig. \ref{fig6}(a), which indicates the occurrence of non-adiabatic transitions.
 The photodissociation separates to two channels leading to I and I* products.
-Fig. \ref{fig6}(b) shows that only a small fraction of trajectories (about 20 percent) undergoes adiabatic passage and dissociate to I channel.
-Most trajectories (about 80 percent) start to hop to the 9th adiabatic state near 12 fs and dissociate to $\text{I}^*$ channel, as shown in Fig. \ref{fig6}(c).
-It should be noted that the 1D model is a poor approximation at short pump-probe delays.
-The C-I stretching is highly coupled with $\text{CH}_3$($\text{CH}_3^+$) umbrella motion and the C-I bending at small C-I distances, which is not characterized by the 1D model.
-Not only does the 1D model predict a fake potential well on $\text{I}^+(^3\text{P}_2)$ ionic PES, but also it significantly underestimates the KER.
-Therefore, we do not compare our simulation with the 1D model at short pump-probe delays.
+The simulation also shows that the 1D model discussed above is a poor approximation at short pump-probe delays, because the C-I stretching is coupled with the $\text{CH}_3$($\text{CH}_3^+$) umbrella motion and the C-I bending at small C-I distances, which is not characterized by the 1D model.
+Not only does the 1D model predict a fake potential well on the $\text{I}^+(^3\text{P}_2)$ ionic PES, but it also underestimates the KER.
+Fig. \ref{fig6}(b) shows that only a small fraction of trajectories (about 20 percent) undergo adiabatic passage and dissociate into the I channel.
+Most trajectories (about 80 percent) start to hop to the 9th adiabatic state near 12 fs and dissociate into the $\text{I}^*$ channel, as shown in Fig. \ref{fig6}(c).